thelfer/tfel/docs/web/abaqus.md

 ## Finite strain strategies

+As for `Abaqus/Standard`, user may choose one of the finite strain strategies available through `MFront`.

+### The `Native` finite strain strategy

+The `Native` finite strain strategy relies on build-in `Abaqus/Explicit` facilities to integrate the behaviours written in rate form, i.e. it will integrate the behaviour using a corotationnal approach based on the polar decomposition of the deformation gradient.

+### Recommended finite strain strategies

-The finite strain strategies described for `Abaqus/Standard` are also available for the `Abaqus/Explicit` interface:
+The other finite strain strategies described for `Abaqus/Standard` are also available for the `Abaqus/Explicit` interface:

 - 'FiniteRotationSmallStrain'
 - 'MieheApelLambrechtLogarithmicStrain'